OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 ## Need for the GeoProcessor ##

-The GeoProcessor has been created to meet several needs within the Geographic Information System sector, and in particular focusing on natural resources and more specifically water resources.
+The GeoProcessor has been created to meet needs related to geospatial data processing and software and process validation.

 * There is often a need to automate processing of spatial data, ranging from simple to complex tasks.
 Existing tools can be complex to understand and may not provide needed functionality.